Oscar-Amarilla/Meteo_Yearbook/README.md

 by Oscar Amarilla, 2023

 [Meteo_Yearbook](https://https://github.com/Oscar-Amarilla/Meteo_Yearbook) is intended to summarize meteorological data of a year into  a series of graphs, barplots and tables.
-It takes different csv files containing each one a data about a particular meteorological data, organize and place them into charts and tables.
+It takes different csv files containing each one data about a particular meteorological variable, organize and place them into charts and tables.

 You are free to copy, modify, and distribute this proyect, even for commercial purposes, without asking for permission.
 Please adapt this proyect for your own needs even if your data has nothing to do with meteorology.
 See *[Public domain dedication](https://github.com/ddbeck/readme-checklist#public-domain-dedication)* for details.